hamensah/github-demo/README.md

 This is text for the first section of the project.

 ## Second Section of Project
+Adds text to the second section of the project

 ## Third Section of Project